Nichole Ayers

-Nichole "Vapor" Ayers is a major in the United States Air Force and NASA astronaut candidate.
+Nichole Rhea Ayers (née Stilwell; born 13 December 1988) is a lieutenant colonel in the United States Air Force and NASA astronaut.
 She is currently a resident of Colorado Springs, Colorado.

 Education

 Nichole Ayers graduated from Woodland Park High School in Woodland Park, Colorado.
-Afterwards, she attended the United States Air Force Academy (USAFA), where she graduated a bachelor's degree in mathematics (with a minor in Russian) in 2011.
+Afterward, she attended the United States Air Force Academy, where she graduated with a bachelor's degree in mathematics with a minor in Russian in 2011.
 She earned a master's degree in computational and applied mathematics from Rice University in 2013.

 Career

-In 2014, Nichole Ayers completed flight training, and flew the T-38 for an adversary squadron at Langley Air Force Base.
+In 2014, Ayers completed flight training and flew the T-38 for an adversary squadron at Langley Air Force Base.
 She later became a flight instructor, providing adversary training to F-22 Raptor units based at Langley.

-In 2018, Ayers completed training for the F-22, and currently serves as a flight instructor for the F-22.
-Ayers has logged more than 200 flight hours during Operation Inherent Resolve.
+In 2018, Ayers completed training for the F-22, serving as a flight instructor for the F-22.
+Ayers has logged over 200 flight hours during Operation Inherent Resolve.

 At the time of her selection as an Astronaut Candidate, Ayers was the assistant director of operations of the 90th Fighter Squadron at Elmendorf Air Force Base.

-Astronaut candidacy

-On December 6, 2021, Nichole Ayers was revealed to be one of ten candidates selected as part NASA Astronaut Group 23.
+On 6 December 2021, Nichole Ayers was revealed to be one of ten candidates selected as part of the NASA Astronaut Group 23.

+In August 2024, Ayers received her first spaceflight assignment.
+On 14 March 2025, she launched to the International Space Station as the pilot of the SpaceX Crew-10 mission.
+She remained aboard the station for six months as part of the crew of Expedition 72 and 73.
+Crew-10 was scheduled to return to Earth in July 2025, ultimately returning on August 9, 2025.

+In April 2025, Ayers was promoted to Lieutenant Colonel in a surprise ceremony while aboard the International Space Station.

+Personal life

+Ayers and her twin sister, Cydnee, were born in San Diego, California, but she considers Colorado Springs and Divide, Colorado, home.
+Ayers and her husband, Justin, were married in New Zealand in early 2020 and enjoy sailing, camping, hiking, biking, and working on home projects together.

 Awards and honors

-Ayers was a distinguished graduate of the USAFA and Undergraduate Pilot Training.
+Ayers was a distinguished graduate of the United States Air Force Academy and Undergraduate Pilot Training.
 She has received the Meritorious Service Medal, Air Medal, Aerial Achievement Medal, Air Force Commendation Medal, and the Operation Inherent Resolve Campaign Medal.